 When the syllabus is public and open to all, there will be verbiage on the course in Course Offerings that reads, “Course Syllabus Available - Download Here”.
 Clicking on the hyperlink will automatically download the syllabus.

-When the syllabus is available to the Rice community only (and not everyone on the web), there will be verbiage on the course in Course Offerings that reads, “Course Syllabus Available to Rice students via ESTHER”.
+When the syllabus is available to the Rice community only (and not everyone on the web), there will be verbiage on the course in Course Offerings that reads, “Course Syllabus Available to Rice students via ESTHER.”
 Clicking on this hyperlink will open up the ESTHER page so that a valid Rice community member can authenticate.
-After doing so (after logging into ESTHER), the Rice community member will need to navigate back to the online course schedule to click on the hyperlink.
-Because they are now authenticated, they can now download the course syllabus.
+After doing so (after logging into ESTHER), the file will download to the Rice community member's machine.
+A student does not need to be registered in order to view a private/Rice community only syllabus.

 Posting course syllabi online came about in response to a student-initiated motion for instructors to make course syllabi available online, via ESTHER, and for course syllabi to remain in ESTHER indefinitely as a means of maintaining an archive.